Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Approach

-Let us define $p(t) = N^{-1} \sum_{i=1}^N \delta_{\cbr{t=t_i}}$ which is simply the empirical distribution of the time instants at which we received our samples; here $\delta$ is the Dirac-delta distribution.
+Let us now consider the situation when the probability density evolves over time: $(p_t(x))_{t\leq T}$ where $t \in \reals$.
+Assume that we have a dataset $D = \cbr{(x_i,t_i)}_{i=1}^N$ where each datum $x_i$ was received at time $t_i$ and therefore $x_i \sim p_{t_i}(x)$.
+The dataset can contain multiple samples from any of the $p_t$ for $t \leq T$, and there may even be time instants for which there are no samples.
+Our theoretical development will be able to address such situations.
+Let $p(t) = N^{-1} \sum_{i=1}^N \delta_{t_i}(t)$ be the empirical distribution of the time instants at which we received samples; here $\delta$ denotes the Dirac-delta distribution.
 We can now define the marginal on the data as